 Seed yield per hectare:

-Data regarding seed yield as influenced by various date of sowing and spacing has been in framed in table number 4.
+Data regarding seed yield as influenced by various date of sowing and spacing has been in framed in Table 4.
 It is obvious from the data presented in above table indicate that the seed yield of Ajwain affected significantly due to various dates of sowing.

 1.1 Effect Date of sowing: